 11. Significant Events after the Balance Sheet Date

-Due to the Group's procurement business needs, a promissory note guarantee contract was signed with an amount of US\$1,200,000 on February 2024, and the accounts listed in guarantee notes deposited and guarantee notes payable. one.
+Due to the Company's procurement requirements, a promissory note guarantee contract was signed with an amount of US\$1,200,000 on February 2024, listed in guarantee notes deposited and guarantee notes payable.

 - 12. Others - (1) Capital management